Bonifacio Bembo: Authorship

-Tarot Cards
+Tarot cards

-One of Bonifacio's best known works is the deck of tarot cards he painted for Bianca Maria Visconti and Francesco Sforza in the mid fifteenth-century, probably after 1455.
+One of Bonifacio's best-known works is the deck of tarot cards he painted for Bianca Maria Visconti and Francesco Sforza in the mid-fifteenth century, probably after 1455.
 This deck is known as the Visconti-Sforza, or "Colleoni Tarot".
 Tarot cards began to appear a little before the mid-fifteenth century, making Bembo one of the first artists to paint a deck of them.
-Bianca Maria and her husband chose to have Bembo paint the cards because he was their favorite painter.
+Bianca Maria and her husband chose to have Bembo paint the cards because he was their favourite painter.
 In all, Bembo and his workshop must have painted seventy-eight cards of the full deck.
-However, the modelling of the putti on six trumps is different from Bembo's style and they are believed to have been painted to replace lost cards.
+However, the modelling of the putti on six trumps is different from Bembo's style, and they are believed to have been painted to replace lost cards.
 The old attribution to by Antonio Cicognara is now revised, for Franco dei Russi may well be the artist who painted them.
 Of these seventy-eight, four have been lost over the course of history: the Devil, the Tower, the Knight of Coins, and the Three of Swords.
 The Three of Swords was lost sometime after 1903 by Count Alessandro Colleoni, who had inherited seventy-five cards.
 The deck is composed of four main suits known as Swords (spade), Cups (coppe), Coins (denari), and Staves (bastoni).
-In addition the deck had a fifth suit of twenty-one trumps and a wild card known as the Fool.
-Bembo and his assistants hand painted each individual card with skill, managing to incorporate the Visconti motto into many cards of the four main suits.
-On the fifth suit he managed to add Sforza devices.
+In addition, the deck had a fifth suit of twenty-one trumps and a wild card known as the Fool.
+Bembo and his assistants hand-painted each individual card with skill, managing to incorporate the Visconti motto into many cards of the four main suits.
+On the fifth suit, he managed to add Sforza devices.
 The deck is thought to have been painted around 1455, because Francesco Sforza's three-ring device can be found on the Emperor and Empress cards.
-Each card was painted and illuminated on heavy cardboard and measures 175 by 87 millimeters.
+Each card was painted and illuminated on heavy cardboard and measures 175 by 87 millimetres.